liaoxiong3x/DeepCreamPy/README.md

 # Limitations

-This project is a proof of concept of ongoing research; it is EXTREMELY LIMITED in capability.
+This project is EXTREMELY LIMITED in capability.
+It is a proof of concept of ongoing research.

 The decensorship works ONLY with color hentai images that have minor bar censorship of the penis or vagina.